abhinav4848/Obsidian-Medicine/Septic arthritis.md

 # Clinical features
 Monoarthritis,
 **Triad**: #triad
-	• Fever (not seen in reactive arthritis),.
+	• Fever (not seen in reactive arthritis), may even not be seen if they've had paracetamol.
 	• Acute, hot, painful joint.
 	• Restricted joint movement